 The call option gives the buyer the right, but not the obligation to buy an underlying asset at a specific price for a particular interval of time.

-Investors often buy call option when they have bullish view in the near future, while they’ll sell the call if they have bearish view on the stock.
+Investors often buy the call options when they have a bullish view in the near future, while they’ll sell the call if they have a bearish view on the stock.

 The put option gives the seller the right but not an obligation to sell the underlying asset at an agreed-upon price in the near future.

-An investor with the bearish view in the stock price will buy put or sell if they have bullish view on the stock prices.
+An investor with a bearish view of the stock price will buy put or sell if they have a bullish view on the stock prices.

 Jargons in Options

 Here are the most common terms that traders should know when trading options: